-Get up and Stand Up!
-Jamaica is the new World Super Power in Tourism Resilience
+Get Up and Stand Up!
+Jamaica is the New World Super Power in Tourism Resilience

 Global and regional speakers will share key information.

-Case studies will be highlighted by speakers such as the Most Honourable Andrew Holness, Prime Minister of Jamaica, the Honourable Uhuru.

-Kenyatta, President of Kenya and Minister Reyes Morato of Spain, Minister Al Fayez of Jordan, Adam Stewart, Executive Chairman of Sandals Resorts International as well as Julia Simpson, CEO of the World Travel and Tourism Council along with many others.
+Case studies will be highlighted by speakers such as the Most Honorable Andrew Holness, Prime Minister of Jamaica; the Honorable Uhuru Kenyatta, President of Kenya; Minister Reyes Morato of Spain; Minister Al Fayez of Jordan; and Adam Stewart, Executive Chairman of Sandals Resorts International; as well as Julia Simpson, CEO of the World Travel and Tourism Council, along with many others.

 Leave a Comment